Combined Orders

 Late-Arriving Events

-If a purchase event arrives after the session window has closed and the Combined Order has already been sent, the late event is recorded individually in AnyTrack.
+If a purchase event arrives after the 30-minute session window has closed and the Combined Order has already been sent, the late event is recorded individually in AnyTrack and sent as a separate event to ad platforms.
 It cannot be added to the already-sent Combined Order.
-AnyTrack flags these events so you can identify them.
+Late-arriving events are flagged in the Conversions Report so you can identify orders with potentially incomplete totals.

 Combined Orders FAQ